Date: July 28, 1993

 B. Roads can be closed by condemnation proceedings or by complying with the applicable statutes of each State.
 Condemnation will not be used unless all other means fail and it is essential the road be closed.
 Each situation is best treated separately.
 Realty should provide the same assistance as if acquiring any other interest in land.

 C. Revised Statute 2477 may need to be considered when attempting to eliminate access across public domain lands.
 Such access might be asserted according to State law.
 The right originated after 1886 and was repealed in 1976 with the enactment of the Federal Lands Policy and Management Act (P.L.
 94-579).
 Use prior to 1976 can still be asserted, so public access rights thought to be eliminated are possible under Revised Statute 2477.

 For more information about this chapter, please contact the Division of Realty.
-For more information about this Web page, contact Krista Holloway, in the Division of Policy and Directives Management.
+For more information about this Web page, contact Krista Bibb, in the Division of Policy and Directives Management.